Gruit: Historical context

 In both the area where gruit existed and outside it, the traditional spices were progressively substituted by hops, in a slow transition across Europe occurring between the 11th century (in the South and East of the Holy Roman Empire) and late 16th century (Great Britain).
 In 16th-century Britain, a distinction was made between "ale" (which was unhopped), and the "beer" brought in by Dutch merchants, which was hopped.
-In more recent centuries, however, the words beer and ale have been synonymous, as is still largely the case in British English, although recently there has been an increase in the use (Note: Originating in the United States) where ale means beer other than lager beer.
+In more recent centuries, however, the words beer and ale have been synonymous, as is still largely the case in British English, although recently there has been an increase in the use (originating in the United States) where ale means beer other than lager beer.

 The main factor for the replacement of spices by hops is that hops were cheaper (especially in the gruit area, where the price of beer flavouring spices was artificially kept high) and were better at rendering the beer more stable.
 This preservative effect is thought to have had a large impact on the early movement to switch over, although other plants commonly used in gruit mixes, for example sage, rosemary, or bog myrtle, also have antiseptic properties likely to extend the shelf life of beer.
 Spruce tips as a local food ingredient have a practical aspect as well; it is a plentiful resource in northern latitudes such as Finland and Alaska, while in Alaska hops must be imported from the lower 48 United States.

 Common ingredients

+Historically, the main gruit additives seemed to be bog myrtle or marsh rosemary, plus laurel berries and laserwort = Siler montanum = Laserpitium siler (not Ferula drudeana or other Ferula species).

-Gruit is a combination of herbs, commonly including:
+However, today gruit is a combination of herbs, commonly including: